hscottvo/UCR-CS236-Project/README.md

 visualization, put the output file in the `data` directory of your Spark environment and use Python & Pandas to visualize it the same way you did for Spark.

+### Important - Closing Docker containers

+When you are finishing running your code, CTRL+C docker compose for Spark.
+For both Docker containers, make sure to run the command `docker compose down`.
+You will not lose any saved files.

 ## Project Info